 An outspoken parent and founder of the Long Island Opt Out movement, Deutermann, delved into some of the factors behind what led to the state’s adoption of the Common Core, and how the state education department cites high school graduation rates as its reasoning behind the curriculum.

 “For those students who were already below the bar and struggling, we just moved the bar higher... moving it even further and further out of reach,” said Deutermann.
 “This is a socioeconomic problem, not an education problem.”

-At the forum, parents raised questions and concerns a variety of topics, ranging from state and local assessments, test preparation, modules, Annual Professional Performance Review, opting out and the state Board of Regents.
+At the forum, parents raised questions and concerns on a variety of topics, ranging from state and local assessments, test preparation, modules, Annual Professional Performance Review, and opting out to the state Board of Regents.